nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 ### To start working with key events, you can use `event.type` <u>to check if a key has been pressed</u> .

+- For testing purposes, you can add a **print statement** to see if it's working: